 International Forestry Achievement Award

-Established in 1988, the International Forestry Achievement Award is intended to recognize unique and outstanding contributions in international forestry.
+Established in 1988, the Institute’s International Forestry Achievement Award is intended to recognize unique and outstanding contributions or achievements in international forestry.
 The award recognizes that Canada is a world leader in the practice of forestry and appreciates the actions of individuals who have shared this leadership with other nations.
 It can also recognize the actions of an individual to bring nations together to better forestry practices globally.
-This year’s recipient is Mr. Clément Sofalne.
+This year’s recipient was Dr. John Innes. from Vancouver, British Columbia.

 The Presidential Award is presented to individuals who have provided outstanding service and commitment to the Canadian Institute of Forestry, and who exemplify a devotion to, and passion for the profession.
-This year’s recipient was Dr. Peter Marshall.
+This year’s recipient was Ms. Candace Parsons of Vancouver, British Columbia.

 Section of the Year Award

 The Canadian Institute of Forestry is very a much a grass-roots organization; but with a national network and focus.
 There are currently 18 sections that span the country, and they are truly the foundation and strength of our organization.
 Our Section of the Year award recognizes outstanding involvement of a specific Section in the affairs of the Institute.
 It was a very difficult decision as to which Section was most deserving of this award in 2011.
 This year’s recipient has been very active with events, initiatives, activities and in providing member value that addresses our strategic directions.
-The Newfoundland & Labrador Section was this year’s Section of the Year!
+The Sections of British Columbia were this year’s Section of the Year!

 Sir William Schlich, who was born in 1840, was a German forester who became Inspector General of Forests to the Government of India.
 He also founded the School of Forestry at Oxford in 1905, and was knighted in 1909 for his many achievements.
 He passed-away in 1925 and the Oxford Forestry School sponsored a campaign to create a fitting memorial – the Schlich Memorial Fund.
 The trust itself was established in 1929, initiating the recognition of outstanding contributions to forestry in a number of countries including the UK, Australia, New Zealand, the U.S. and Canada.
 One of the first recipients was Franklin Delano Roosevelt, who went on to become the 32nd President of the U.S. Another was Gifford Pinchot, the first Chief of the US Forest Service.
 With the reintroduction of the Schlich Award in Canada, the Institute plans to recognize an outstanding forestry student annually.
-The recipient of the 2014 Schlich Medal was Ms. Lara Griffiths.
+The recipient of the 2015 Schlich Medal was Ryan Gleeson of Thunder Bay, Ontario.

 Prince of Wales Award for Sustainable Forestry